 This isn’t just another newsletter.

-This is a place to build community around honest, unfiltered conversations about life as a mother, widow and writer who is 100% immigrant and 100% American.
-Everyone will get a note from me monthly, with a bit about writing and my writings.
-Subscribers will also have access to exclusive perks: a quick-and-utilitarian monthly video focused on a single writing challenge and solution (for example, what to do to get unstuck?) and, on occasion, an installment of “Unfiltered,” where I and others talk about the creative ways we have found to navigate life.
+This is a place to build community around honest, unfiltered conversations about life as a writer who is 100% immigrant and 100% American.
+Everyone will get a note from me every week, with a bit about writing and my writings.
+Subscribers will also have access to exclusive perks: a quick-and-utilitarian six-part video series focused on a writing challenge and solution (for example, what to do to get unstuck?) and the ability to make an appointment for a virtual coffee with me.

 Let’s build connections.

-When you subscribe, everything I write and film for you goes straight to your inbox.
-If you want me to tackle something specific — say, if you struggle to write personal essays or talk to people who aren’t like you — send me a note at email@example.com.
+When you subscribe, everything I write (or record, or film) goes straight to your inbox.
+If you want me to tackle something specific — say, if you struggle to write personal essays or talk to people who aren’t like you — send me a note at firstname.lastname@example.org.

 In this space, there are no expectations or assumptions.
 Come as you are.
 You’ll see me and hear from me exactly as who I am.
 We’re more than the labels that define us.